Treasuring Special Moments In Time

 The two-story building was constructed in 1878.
 The Village of Wayne and Nankin Township (Westland) occupied it.
 In 1900, the Village purchased fire equipment, which resulted in an addition being built to the facility to house the various tools.

-In 1926, the Village of Wayne created a police department, and a jail was constructed in the basement of the Historical Museum.
+In 1926, the Village of Wayne created a police department, and a jail was constructed in the basement of what's now the Historical Museum.
 By 1928, Nankin Township built its own facility.
 The Wayne Museum then became home for the Village offices, the police department and the fire department.
 It remained this way until 1950 when the police department moved into a new station on Sims Avenue.

 In 1964, the building officially became the Wayne Historical Museum.
 In July of 1963, the City Council adopted the Historical Ordinance that created the Historical Commission, which oversees the collection and preservation of Wayne's History.